 All but one of these stones bears the later inscription 'POLTALLOCH'.
-It is possible that the family sought to create a sense of antiquity for themselves by re-using older monuments.
+It is possible that the family sought to create a sense of antiquity for themselves by re-using older monuments and thus marking their raised social standing, which they acquired through slavery-derived wealth.